lukedan/ReSTIR-Vulkan/README.md

 [MS3 Slides](media/milestone3_v1.pdf)

-## Project models

-In general, models used in this project are from gltf2 offical samples repository and they have been included under the scene folder.
-But, there are still other models like 'BistroInterior' are from other resources and they are too large to download.
-Therefore, we decide to put them into the dropbox and here is the link of it: [Relevant models](https://www.dropbox.com/sh/ovoh6dj6vrld69j/AAAcs-dd6BEJCCuuM9MDsufXa?dl=0)

 ## References and Acknowledgments
  - [1] [Spatiotemporal Variance-Guided Filtering: Real-Time Reconstruction for Path-Traced Global Illumination](https://cs.dartmouth.edu/wjarosz/publications/bitterli20spatiotemporal.html)
  - [2] [Dear ImGui](https://github.com/ocornut/imgui)